Motorcycle Accident Statistics

 - The rate of motorcycle accident fatalities for riders under age 30 has fallen consistently in the last 10 years.

-- In nearly 28 percent of all fatal motorcycle accidents, the motorcycle rider had a blood alcohol concentration (BAC) of 0.08 or higher.
+- In nearly 28 percent of all fatal motorcycle accidents, the motorcycle rider had a blood alcohol concentration (BAC) of 0.08 or higher (2018 data).

-- In 35 percent of all fatal motorcycle accidents, the motorcycle rider was speeding.
+- In 32 percent of all fatal motorcycle accidents, the rider was speeding.

-- 25 percent of motorcycle riders involved in fatal accidents were riding without the proper license.
+- 29% of motorcycle riders involved in fatal crashes were riding without valid motorcycle licenses.

-- 47 percent of all motorcycles involved in fatal accidents collided with another type of motor vehicle on the road.
-In these accidents, 77 percent of the motorcycles were struck in the front, while only 7 percent were rear-ended.
-41 percent of these accidents involve the other vehicle turning left when the motorcycle was going straight or passing the vehicle.
+- 57% of all motorcycles involved in fatal accidents collided with motor vehicles in transport.
+Of these crashes, 76% were impacted in the front, 7% were rear-ended.
+42 of these accidents involve the other vehicle turning left.

-- The NHTSA estimates that helmets saved 1,829 motorcyclists’ lives in 2008.
-If all motorcyclists had worn helmets, another 823 lives could have been saved.
+- NHTSA estimates that helmets saved the lives of 1,872 motorcyclists in 2017.
+If all motorcyclists had worn helmets, an additional 749 lives could have been saved.

 Free Consultation With Our Los Angeles Motorcycle Accident Lawyer